gearbox-solutions/nuxt-precognition/README.md

 ## Features

 - Convenient form submission and validation with `useForm` and `usePrecognitionForm` composables
-- Server-side validation of form data before the actual form submission with `definePrecognitionEventHandler` Nuxt server middleware
+- Server-side validation of form data before the actual event handler runs with `definePrecognitionEventHandler` Nuxt server utility/middleware

 ## Quick Setup